mirjak/draft-masque-ip-compression/draft-kuehlewind-masque-ip-compression.md

 It contains the following fields:

 IHL:
-: This flag indicates if Internet Header Length field of the IP header is static.
+: This flag indicates if the Internet Header Length field of the IP header is static.

 DHCP:
-: This flag indicates if DiffServ Code Point field of the IP header is static.
+: This flag indicates if the DiffServ Code Point field of the IP header is static.

 ECN:
-: This flag indicates if ECN codepoint field of the IP header is static.
+: This flag indicates if the ECN codepoint field of the IP header is static.

 Total Length:
-: This flag indicates if Total length field of the IP header is static.
+: This flag indicates if the Total length field of the IP header is static.

 ID:
 : This flag indicates if the Identification field of the IP header is static.